Nero Hawley: Private life

 Nero married Peg, the slave servant of the Unity Parish pastor, Reverend James Beebe, in 1761.
-They raised seven children, five of whom were born before Nero enlisted in the army.
+They raised seven children, five born before Nero enlisted in the army.
 Hawley was emancipated in 1782, but the children born to Nero and Peg remained the property of Reverend Beebe.
-Two children were listed in Beebe's inventory of his estate after his death in 1785.
-Nero formally emancipated all four children in 1801 when they were twenty-six and thirty-four years of age.
+Two children were listed in Beebe's inventory of his estate after he died in 1785.
+Nero formally emancipated all four children in 1801 when they were 26 and 34.

-After the war, Hawley became a brick maker.
+After the war, Hawley became a brickmaker.
 On March 14, 1791, Hawley, described in the old North Stratford Ecclesiastical Society book as a "free Negro man", withdrew with others from the Congregational Society of North Stratford and became a member of the Episcopal Church at Ripton, now Huntington.
-On May 26, 1808, Hawley's pension was increased to $3.33 per month, and he received a final pension increase to $40 per year in 1813.
+On May 26, 1808, Hawley's pension was increased to $3.33 per month.
+He received a final pension increase to $40 per year in 1813.
 Nero Hawley died in 1817 at the age of 75, and is buried in the Riverside Cemetery in Trumbull Center.